manningwu07/ehsSandD/README.md

-# AstroGaels Website Club
+# Emerald High School Website Club

-Welcome to the official repository for the **AstroGaels Website**.
-AstroGaels is a student-run astronomy club at Dublin High School, dedicated to promoting the exploration and understanding of astronomy through various activities, resources, and events.
-This repository contains the code and assets used to maintain the club's website, which serves as a hub for information, event updates, and resources for club members and the public.
+Welcome to the official repository for the **Emerald High School Website**.